CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 The reviewer was not able to run the test scenario provided in the README file.
 There are no documentation on unit or automated tests.
-However, the reviewer run the command "yarn test" to see if there are somes tests.
+However, the reviewer run the command "yarn test" to see if there are somes tests:

 ```bash